Key : A piece of cryptographic information used for encrypting data by a chosen algorithm.

 - generate certificate for picture-server (kitty-ca signs picture-server's certificate)

 - generate certificate for eager-client (kitty-ca signs eager-client's certificate)

-For running this code on your machine I highly recommend for you to install miniconda this will simply you installation tremendously because pip, OpenSSL, virtualenv comes with this installation out of the box.
+For running this code on your machine I highly recommend you to install Miniconda this will simplify your installation tremendously since pip, OpenSSL, virtualenv are bundled with Miniconda out of the box.

 This gist below contains everything you need to Issue your client a certificate and revoke it: